kingsleydata/Indian-startup-Insights-2022/README.md

 # Indian-startup-Insights-2022
-Indian startups have received over 170m US Dollars in start up funding from various investors in 2022, find out more about which startups are receiving and which Sectors they are in.
+Indian startups have received over 170 billion US Dollars in start up funding from various investors in 2022, find out more about which startups are receiving and which Sectors they are in.